Philippe Dubuisson-Lebon

-Philippe Dubuisson-Lebon (born June 19, 1988) is a Canadian professional Canadian football linebacker who is currently a free agent.
+Philippe Dubuisson-Lebon (born June 19, 1988) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Winnipeg Blue Bombers.
 He played CIS football at the Université de Sherbrooke.
-He has been a member of the Hamilton Tiger-Cats, Winnipeg Blue Bombers and Ottawa Redblacks.

 Professional career

 Hamilton Tiger-Cats

-Dubuisson-Lebon was signed by the Hamilton Tiger-Cats on October 23, 2012.
-He was released by the Tiger-Cats on October 31, 2012.
+Dubuisson-Lebon was signed by the Hamilton Tiger-Cats on October 23, 2012, but was released on October 31, 2012.
 He was signed by the Tiger-Cats on April 4, 2013.
 Dubuisson-Lebon was released by the Tiger-Cats on July 2, 2013.
 He appeared in one game for the Tiger-Cats.

 Winnipeg Blue Bombers

 Dubuisson-Lebon signed with the Winnipeg Blue Bombers on July 16, 2013.
 He appeared in six games for the Blue Bombers.

 Ottawa Redblacks

 Dubuisson-Lebon was signed by the Ottawa Redblacks on August 26, 2014.
 He was released by the Redblacks on May 14, 2015.